Are you mortgage-ready?

 3. for contractors, a copy of your current contract, plus bank statements to confirm contractor income.

-3. Bank statements Most lenders will require a minimum of 3 months of bank statements, where income credits and household expenditure are to be evidenced.
+Most lenders will require a minimum of 3 months of bank statements, where income credits and household expenditure are to be evidenced.
 If buying as a couple or potentially with three applicants, the lenders will generally want to see all bank statements and secondary bank statements to see a clear expenditure pattern.

-4. Deposit Deposits are a critical aspect of your mortgage.
-Deposits required generally range between 5-15%.
-Factors that can affect the amount of deposit required are the type of property you are buying, for example, a new build flat will generally require a higher deposit than if buying a traditional residential property that is not a new build.
 Other factors will be the strength of your credit score.
 To apply for a 95%, loan your credit score would need to be viewed by the lender and completely fit with their profile.
 This generally cannot be second-guessed and an agreement in principle will generally be necessary, to establish whether an agreement can be gained.

-5. Credit score A good credit score will always help, the weaker your score and the more black marks, the less likelihood there is of gaining a mortgage.
+A good credit score will always help, the weaker your score and the more black marks, the less likelihood there is of gaining a mortgage.
 Or it may mean needing to look to specialist lenders who can take more of a lending mandate-based decision.
-To improve your credit score you should.

 1. make sure you are on the electoral roll that your current address.